j-s-correa/RDAMP_LMS_Analytics_RCHG/README.md

 ## 🧹 1.
 Data Cleaning and Preparation Report

 ### **Project Objective**
-Prepare a clean, standardized LMS dataset enriched with employee details, ready for Power BI dashboards and analytics.
+Prepare a clean, standardised LMS dataset enriched with employee details, ready for Power BI dashboards and analytics.

 ---